Farndon, Cheshire: Landmarks

 The village used to have four public houses: the Hare (formerly the Greyhound), the Nags Head, the Masons Arms and the Farndon Arms (formerly the Raven).
-Two of these, the Farndon Arms and the Nags Head, closed in the summer of 2007, though the Farndon Arms has since reopened as The Farndon; the Nags Head was demolished to make way for a small retail development.
+Two of these, the Farndon Arms and the Nags Head, closed in the summer of 2007.
+Two public houses remain in Farndon, The Hare which opened in 2020 but was built in the 1900s, and The Raven which was refurbished in 2021 but built in the 16th century.
+The Nags Head was demolished to make way for a small retail development.
 The Masons Arms closed in 1928 and has been a private residence since that time.

-A restaurant called The Brasserie closed late 2008.
-Since that time, the premises have reopened under the name of Little Churtons.
+Farndon Community Club is a sports and social club on the outskirts of the village.

 The village also has a Methodist Chapel at nearby Crewe by Farndon, a short walk from the village.
 Crewe was a civil parish in its own right until it was merged into Farndon in 2015.

+The Grade two Barnston monument is an obelisk and was built in memory of Roger Barnston Esq in 1858 who died at the young age of 31.
+It states how Roger, who was a military officer and how he was injured at Lucknow during the Indian Mutiny and how he died at Cawnpore in India in 1857 after giving his life in service to his country.
+The stoic landmark has been in the village of Farndon for generations, and the monument meadow is a burial ground recognised for keeping with the natural environment.

+Education

+Farndon is home to Farndon Primary School, providing education for children aged 3 to 11.
+The school plays a big role in the community, regularly hosting local events as well as activities.
+For secondary education, people tend to attend schools in nearby villages, towns, or the city of Chester.